The biggest problem a project manager (PM) needs to solve is the inconsistent nature of task management within a team.

-You are probably already using tools that can help you with this.
-You may be leveraging project management software to alleviate headaches in your daily workflow.
-Or, like many people, you’re already using Google platforms like Gmail, Calendar, Sheets, and so on.
+You’re also most likely leveraging project management software to alleviate headaches in your daily workflow.
+And like so many people, you’re already using Google platforms like Gmail, Calendar, Sheets, and so on.

 But more than checking your email and appointments, Google Suite (recently rebranded as Google Workspace) provides you with a fleet of programs to help you collaborate across departments.

-G Suite provides an incredible selection of software that makes project work consistent and very easy to manage.
+G Suite provides an remarkable selection of software that makes project work consistent and very easy to manage.

-After you learn how to maximize Google Suite for project management, you will excel with every project and become the PM everyone goes to for the best results.
+Once you learn how to maximize Google Suite for project management, your going to excel with every project and become the PM everyone goes to for the best results.

 We love this topic and have spent countless hours working with business owners and entrepreneurs over the years on helping them be the best PMs they can be.